-- 1. Within two days following the incident, the student should seek resolution by presenting his/her complaint orally to the other person involved within a private setting. - 2.
+- 1. Within two days following the incident, the student should seek resolution by presenting their complaint orally to the other person involved within a private setting. - 2.
 If no resolution is reached in step 1, the student may prepare a written complaint describing the problem or incident in detail.
-The complaint should be submitted to the Program Director within one week of the occurrence leading to the complaint. - If the complaint directly involves the Program Director, the student may submit the written complaint to the Department of Nursing and Allied Health Sciences Chairperson. - 3.
+The complaint should be submitted to the Program Director within one week of the occurrence leading to the complaint.

+- If the complaint directly involves the Program Director, the student may submit the written complaint to the Department of Health and Exercise Science Campus lead. - 3.
 Within the two-week period following receipt of the complaint, the Program Director will meet separately with those involved to clarify the complaint and attempt to reach a negotiated settlement.
 If a hospital employee is involved, the Program Director may meet with the employee's supervisor and/or a Human Resource representative.
 The Program Director will meet with the student by the end of the two-week period to discuss the outcome of the negotiations. - 4.
-If the problem is not resolved in step 3, the student may utilize the following mechanisms: - Within a one-week period, submit the written complaint to the Chairperson of the Department of Nursing and Allied Health Sciences.
-The Chairperson will respond to the complaint within a two-week period from receipt of the complaint. - Petition the Provost of Mansfield University. - Utilize the university judicial system as described in the University's Student Code of Conduct.
+If the problem is not resolved in step 3, the student may utilize the following mechanisms: - Within a one-week period, submit the written complaint to the Department of Health and Exercise Science Campus lead.
+The Campus lead will respond to the complaint within a two-week period from receipt of the complaint. - Petition the Chairperson of the Department of Health and Exercise Science. - Utilize the university judicial system as described in the University's Student Code of Conduct.